-Figure 1: Two poor designs for capture-the-flag.
+Figure 1: Two poor designs for capture-the-flag: (a) confounded effects, and (b) one-at-a-time sampling.

 The second type of study that can be problematic occurs when people start with a "baseline" scenario and vary one factor at a time.
 Revisiting the capture-the-flag example, suppose the baseline corresponds to low stealth and low speed.
 Varying each factor, in turn, to its high level yields the results of Figure 1b.
 It appears that neither factor is important, so someone using the simulation results to decide how to choose a team would not know how (or if) to proceed.
 But combining the results of Figure 1a and b, it is clear that success requires both high speed and high stealth.
-This means the that factors interact-and if there are interactions, one-at-a-time sampling will never uncover them!
+This means that the factors interact - and if there are interactions, one-at-a-time sampling will never uncover them!